Skip to main content

 Conclusion

 All in all, Salesforce provides some pretty robust features to manage data quality.
 However, if your organization is a bit late to the data quality party, it’s extremely likely that you’ve got a bad data and/or duplicate epidemic already in play.
+Especially if your org has a large or fast-growing dataset, years of historical duplicates, and/or limited admin resources, native tools can feel painfully slow.
 In such cases, specifically for duplicate record pandemics, I’d encourage you to take a look at the third-party Salesforce Data Cleansing options to help speed up the initial clean-up exercise.
 Take it from me, merging duplicates records natively in Salesforce is a drag (sorry, Salesforce!)